 There are over 100 types of trumpet trees in the genus Tabebuia.
 Some can get up to 160 feet tall, but most are smaller trees of only 25 feet or less.
 They may produce multiple trunks or form a single leader stem.

 The flowers are a spring spectacle with 1- to 4-inch wide blooms that hang in clusters.
 The name the trumpet tree comes from these blooms, which are tubular and lightly frilled at the top with multiple stamens.
-Most varieties have golden flowers, which leads us to another name for the plant, tree of old.
+Most varieties have golden flowers, which leads us

 Another feature of the plant are the seed pods, which may be anywhere from 3 to 12 inches and dangle long into the cold season, providing winter interest.
 Tabebuia tree care is easy breezy and perfect in warmer zones in many locations and has no root problems.

 The wide variety of flower colors boasted by this genus provides the gardener with several choices of the tree to provide color, scent and movement to the home landscape.
 The gold blooms are most common, but there are also the pink Tabebuia and the purple variety.

 Silver trumpet tree has light gray bark; yet, maintains the classic golden blooms.
 You will also find Tabebuia with white, magenta or red blooms, but these may be harder to find.
 Almost all varieties of the plant will have the silvery leaves which are characteristic of this lovely tree.

 Growing Tabebuia Trees